AntoineRR/nesmulator-core/README.md

 * Pass more tests
 * Add a configuration file for mapping Controls
 * Improve error handling and add more logs
+* Detach audio and video handling from the NES emulator

 ## License